nicmodan/AB_Testing-/README.md

   ### - Control Group holds the New Page

 ### Parameter and statistics Calculations
-  - Pold: treatment group calculation of mean were converted Occured
+  - **P**old: treatment group calculation of mean were converted Occured
-  - Pnew: control group calculation of mean were converted Occured
+  - **P**new: control group calculation of mean were converted Occured

 ### Hypotsis Calculation
 - H0 : **P**new − **P**old ≤ 0